 10 Simple Productivity Tips for Organizing Your Work Life

 Productivity is all about efficiency -- doing more, faster and with less.
 And with increasing demands from today’s anytime, anywhere workplace, it is has never been more important.
-To get the most out of your day, you need to focus on these three segments of your life:
+To get the most out of your day, you need to focus on three segments of your life: time, space and mindset.

 Humans are notoriously poor multitaskers, so managing your time is critical to improving productivity.
 The biggest time suck is unexpected (and usually unimportant) tasks.
 We all know that urge to read the email that just came in or to peek at the latest notification to pop up -- an inclination psychologist Daniel Levitan, author of The Organized Mind, calls the novelty bias.
 This unintentional task-switching eats up more time than you might think.
 University of California information scientist Gloria Mark found that it takes an average of 26 minutes to recover from trivial interruptions.
 To avoid this, plan out your day and compartmentalize unexpected interruptions: